 Last Sunday, I interviewed PGA Tour player and Champions Tour player David Frost to discuss the importance of ball-striking and to discuss Moe Norman.
 I spent two hours discussing the life of a PGA tour player and what it takes to play at that level.

 I have always admired David’s golf swing.
-I consider it one of the most simple swings today on the Campions Tour.
+I consider it one of the simplest swings today on the Champions Tour.
 That is one thing that we have in common – keeping it simple.

 During our conversation, he graciously shared his time and knowledge about professional golf – and spoke highly of Moe.
 I asked him about his first impressions when he saw Moe hit balls in the late 80’s and when in 1993 when David won the Canadian Open.

 “Moe was a legend.
 Just like Nicklaus, Hogan or Sneed, if Moe was hitting balls you just had to watch him.
 I always like to watch good ball-strikers because I might learn something.
 Just one small thing can make a big difference.”

 David said that there was a high level of respect for Moe from the ball of the PGA tour members.
 They also understood Moe’s personality and social insecurities.

 “It seemed that when Moe grabbed a golf club he felt more comfortable.
 It was like his personality changed when he held a club.
 All of the players looked up to him.
 He was a legend”.